posmishka/linux/software/vim/registers.md

 registers
 =========

-"*y  -  copy to system clipboard (middle mouse button to paste) "*p -
+"*y -  copy to system clipboard (middle mouse button to paste outside the vim) "*p - paste from system clipboard